rufus-stone/hamarr/README.md

 auto decoded_5 = hmr::hex::decode<uint16_t>("FF"); // decoded_5 is a uint16_t with the value 255 (0x00FF) - although the input contained only a single byte worth of hex chars, a valid uint16_t can be built

-auto decoded_6 = hmr::hex::decode<uint8_t>("FF FF FF FF"); // The input contains more bytes worth of hex chars than can fit in a uint8_t, so a default/uninitialized uint8_t is returned - Todo: would a std::optional be better??
+auto decoded_6 = hmr::hex::decode<uint8_t>("FF FF FF FF"); // The input contains more bytes worth of hex chars than can fit in a uint8_t, so an exception of type hmr::xcpt::hex::invalid_input is thrown
 ```

-If the input to `hmr::hex::decode()` contains invalid hex characters, or is uneven in length (not counting any whitespace), an empty string is returned (or in the case of the templated variant, a default value is returned).
+If the input to `hmr::hex::decode()` contains invalid hex characters, or is uneven in length (not counting any whitespace), an exception is thrown.

 - Todo: Should the return type of the templated variant (or indeed, of all these functions?) be a `std::optional`?
 Would that make handling incorrect inputs easier?